Non-urban metering

 Recording and reporting

 After each rollout date, all water users, even those who have installed a meter, may have ongoing recording and reporting requirements that are required under clauses 244, 244A and 250 of the Water Management (General) Regulation 2018.
+You will find more information and resources on our recording and reporting webpage, such as your requirements, our new megalitre calculator and videos to help you to record and report correctly.

 Our 24/7 online Water Accounting System (iWAS) allows you to easily access and manage your water account anywhere, anytime.
 The easiest way to complete your recording requirements is by using iWAS.
-Login or register to complete your requirements today!
+Login or register to complete your requirements today! |

 Government-owned meters